luc-lynx/googlectf-2018-mitm/README.md

 3. The public key is checked for being not in ```(b'\x00'*32, b'\x01' + (b'\x00' * 31))```

 So as we can't leak the PSS, probably we don't need it and we can try to subvert the protocol in another way.
-If we perfrom a MITM attack and make the keys equal for the both MITM sides (from the client to the attacker and from the attacker to the server), then we don't need to know the PSS and we can pass the client's proof to the server and pass the authentication step.
+If we perform a MITM attack and make the keys equal for the both MITM sides (from the client to the attacker and from the attacker to the server), then we don't need to know the PSS and we can pass the client's proof to the server and pass the authentication step.
 Thus:

  1. We need to have the same key for the both sides during MITM
  2. We need to know the MITM key